StephanoJugg/NodeCourse/README.md

 - How to work with GRAPHQL
 - How to use Node combined with Typescript

+AND an important lesson was to learn how to deploy a node application

 I will be able to work on fullstack projects with my current knowledge of Frontend and Backend development.
 More to come on my github